vuejs/v2.vuejs.org/source/api/directives.md

 When used with `v-repeat`, the value will be an Array containing all the child Vue instances corresponding to the Array they are bound to.

+New in 0.12: If the `v-repeat`'s source data is an Object, then `v-ref` will return an Object with instances matching each key in the Object.

 ### v-el

 Register a reference to a DOM element on its owner Vue instance for easier access. e.g. `<div v-el="hi">` will be accessible as `vm.$$.hi`.